-Figure 12. (a) The total, active and marsh width along three natural estuaries, partitioned by the method of Leuven et al. (2017). (b) The vegetated part as a percentage of the total width. (c) Tidal prism, discharge and energy taken as width-averaged tidal prism (for method, see Leuven et al., 2017).
+Figure 11. (a)The total, active and marsh width along three natural estuaries, partitioned by the method of Leuven et al. (2017). (b) The vegetated part as a percentage of the total width. (c) Tidal prism, discharge and energy taken as width-averaged tidal prism (see for method Leuven et al., 2017).